 If you are like most people, you expose yourself to large quantities of cultural programming.
-The goal of this programming is to sell you things from cars and deodorants to religious ideologies.
+The goal of this programming is to sell you everything from cars and deodorants to religious ideologies.
 It’s the reason you need to question the cultural narrative.
 It uses psychological techniques that prey on our fears and insecurities.

 They don’t want you to reason things out.
 Nor do they want you to reject their sales pitch based on gut-level intuition.
 Above all, they want you to make an emotional decision prompted by fear or anger.
 It motivates you to make impulse purchases.
-As a result, advertisers want to “dumb down” the customer to make selling easier.
+As a result, advertisers want to dumb down the customer to make selling easier.

-And, they certainly don’t want you connecting with the Source.
+And they certainly don’t want you connecting with the Source.
 Your Source has the real answers to your most profound questions.
-It has “real answers” for your existential fear.
+It has real answers for your existential fear.
 Whereas religion has counterfeits, it wants to sell you.